rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 However besides the whole "serverless hype" we are seeing right now in the tech world, a lot of projects still require a traditional cloud VM.

-You might need more flexiblity, your app doesn't work well on a serverless set-up or it just doesn't fit your usecase that well.
+You might need more flexiblity, your app doesn't work well on a serverless set-up or it just doesn't fit your usecase.
 Luckily for us non-cool folks going "server" instead of "serverless" is just as easy! :smile:

-When I first started coding a couple of years ago, setting up a server was one of the first pain points I encountered.
-I had to deploy a simple project and spinned up a server.
-Immediately I got struck with some questions:

-- How should I secure this?
-- Initial set-up?
-- Best practices?

 So let's go over that in this blog post! :rocket:

-**Prerequisites:**

-- Bash/zsh terminal.
-This can be on your Linux machine, Mac OS or Windows Linux Subsystem
+**Note:** To follow this tutorial I assume you have a terminal available.
+This can be on your Linux machine, Mac OS or Windows Linux Subsystem.

 ## 1. What are the options :question: